 Net 5 and RTL television compete to see who can create the dumbest, most patronizing, and of course, cheapest television possible.
 Normally I would say that RTL has the edge, but having sat through Overspel in de liefde I’m no longer so sure.
 The concept is yet another scripted reality show based on “actual” events.
 Have you ever been in a relationship and had your partner cheat on you?
 Well, of course, the most natural thing in the world is that after having been through this, to tell the intimate details of the relationship to the good people of Net5 so that it can be featured on Overspel in de liefde.
 Natuurlik!

 The show is shot in a kind of mock documentary style, so that when for example, the cheating partner is confronted for their infidelity, a film crew is also shown off camera.
 It is shouted at in quality Dutch style “sodemeter op!!”.
 Confused?
 You will be.

 The plot of an episode over “vreemdgaan” that I caught up with on the Internet

-As the sad story unfolds, you learn that Ron and Linda used to visit Amsterdam a lot together, but recently he’s been going there on business a hell of lot, on his own.
+As the sad story unfolds, you learn that Ron and Linda used to visit Amsterdam a lot together, but recently he’s been going there on business a hell of a lot, on his own.
 She also received a text message from Ron that was obviously addressed to his ex-girlfriend, so she’s suspicious that he might be getting his Lion King hair and other parts stroked by his Ex.

 The relationship was going well, they’d opted not to have children nor get married as it’s a “Burgerlijk gedoe.”
 Things have changed in the bedroom, he acts as if he’s been watching porn.
-Sadly, she fails to say if said pornography was German or American as there is quite a difference.
+Sadly, she fails to say if said pornography was German or American, as there is quite a difference.

-No out of work MILFs were hurt during the writing of this article.
+No out-of-work MILFs were hurt during the writing of this article.